vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-nsx.md

 Tanzu Kubernetes Grid on vSphere can be deployed on various networking stacks including:

-- VMware NSX-T Data Center Networking
+- VMware NSX Data Center Networking
 - vSphere Networking (VDS)

-**Note:** The scope of this document is limited to VMware NSX-T Data Center Networking with NSX Advanced Load Balancer Enterprise Edition.
+**Note:** The scope of this document is limited to VMware NSX Data Center Networking with NSX Advanced Load Balancer Enterprise Edition.

 ## Tanzu Kubernetes Grid on VMware NSX Data Center Networking with NSX Advanced Load Balancer

-When deployed on VMware NSX-T Networking, Tanzu Kubernetes Grid uses the NSX-T logical segments and gateways to provide connectivity to Kubernetes control plane VMs, worker nodes, services, and applications.
-All hosts from the cluster where Tanzu Kubernetes clusters are deployed are configured as NSX-T transport nodes, which provide network connectivity to the Kubernetes environment.
+When deployed on VMware NSX Networking, Tanzu Kubernetes Grid uses the NSX logical segments and gateways to provide connectivity to Kubernetes control plane VMs, worker nodes, services, and applications.
+All hosts from the cluster where Tanzu Kubernetes clusters are deployed are configured as NSX transport nodes, which provide network connectivity to the Kubernetes environment.

 You can configure NSX Advanced Load Balancer in Tanzu Kubernetes Grid as: